 Building Bonds With Other Trusted Adults

 In my role at Sandy Hook Promise, I have the opportunity to meet and learn from educators nationwide.
-Educators who invest in SEL skill development in their classroom though our Know the Signs violence prevention programs.
+Educators who invest in SEL skill development in their classroom through our Know the Signs violence prevention programs.

 I have the opportunity to observe and absorb the experience of teachers delivering the programs.
 And I use that knowledge to support SAVE Promise Club Advisors who are educating, engaging, empowering, and encouraging youth leaders.